2019 Butler Bulldogs football team

-The 2019 Butler Bulldogs football team represented Butler University in the 2019 NCAA Division I FCS football season.
-They were led by 14th-year head coach Jeff Voris and played their home games at the Bud and Jackie Sellick Bowl.
-They are members of the Pioneer Football League.
+The 2019 Butler Bulldogs football team represented Butler University as a member of the Pioneer Football League (PFL) during the 2019 NCAA Division I FCS football season.
+Led by 14th-year head coach Jeff Voris, Bulldogs compiled an overall record of 3–9 with a mark of 2–6 in conference play, placing eighth in the PFL.
+Butler played home games at the Bud and Jackie Sellick Bowl in Indianapolis.

-Previous season

-The Bulldogs finished the 2018 season 4–7, 2–6 in PFL play to finish in a three-way tie for seventh place.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Bulldogs were picked to finish in seventh place.

 Preseason All-PFL teams

 The Bulldogs had five different players selected to the preseason all–PFL teams.